cfoust/cy/docs/src/why-not-tmux.md

 As of writing, `cy` also lacks `tmux`'s status line.
 Because there is no notion of windows, there is nothing akin to the tab-like behavior that `tmux` encourages (and thus little immediate need to display it.)

-It is worth stating that neither of these are principled omissions.
+Neither of these are principled omissions.
 My intent with `cy` is to, sooner or later, address these use cases in a flexible way.

 ## Configuration